-188.9 million people live in Pakistan.
-Almost 77.8 million are children, and 24.7 million of the children are under five years old.
+193.2 million people live in Pakistan.
+78 million are children, and over 24.9 million of the children are under five years old.

 You have the right to food, clean water, medical care and the right to privacy when consulting an adult about any health problem.
-9 out of 10 children in Pakistan have water from improved water sources.
-6 out of 10 children have access to adequate sanitation facilities.
+9 out of 10 children in Pakistan use basic drinking water services.
+6 out of 10 children use basic sanitation services.

 You have the right to go to school.
 Primary and secondary schools should be free for everyone.
 7 out of 10 children in Pakistan go to school, but many of them leave school too early.

 You have the right to protection against all forms of violence, including neglect, maltreatment and abuse.
-Only 52 countries have forbidden all forms of corporal punishment for children.
-Many still allow caning in schools.
-Pakistan has not forbidden corporal punishment.
+Only 58 countries have forbidden all forms of corporal punishment for children.
+Pakistan has not.
+Many schools still allow caning.

 You have the right to be protected against both economic exploitation and work that is hazardous to your health or which prevents you from going to school.
 All work is prohibited for children under 12.
 Some children are forced into the worst forms of child labour, such as being debt slaves, child soldiers or used for commercial sexual exploitation.
 A large number of children in Pakistan have to work.